 Polish literature after 1989 has shown itself to be free from ideological or political goals.
 But has that made it more universal?
-Here is a brief reminder of some important events that occurred in Polish literature in the last quarter of the century.
+Here is a brief reminder of some important events that have occurred in Polish literature over the last quarter of the century.

 Poetry from Szymborska to Kopyto

 Polish poets and their poetry have long been held in high esteem by the nation.
 But does that remain unchanged as the great pass away and new poetry, despite its variety, seems less interested in making contact with the reader?

 With the death of Wisława Szymborska in 2012, Poland lost one of its best known and most translated poets from the turn of the century.
 Her career illustrated some of the most significant changes experienced by Polish generations.
 From her grasp, the poetic scepter is undoubtedly transferred to Adam Zagajewski – who for some years, has been listed among the candidates to earn a Nobel Prize.
 A representative of classicisim, Zagajewski's poems are bright, Apollonian, and operate on the same fields as his predecessors.

 Tadeusz Różewicz should be included in that generation, even though he has digressed from their forms of literature.
 Różewicz is a respected and popular minimalist master of words, with Mother Passes Away (originally: Matka Odchodzi) being one of his most well-known works.
 He is often described as a nihilist, whose uncompromising works struggle with the trauma of the Holocaust and war, as well as the dehumanization of 20th-century culture.
 Equally important in that generation for their intimate personal poetry are Julia Hartwig and Krystyna Miłobędzka.